 The best bear spots in the Arctic

-Going to the Arctic without clapping eyes on a real-life polar bear might reasonably be compared to visiting Africa without seeing a giraffe or a zebra or, most analogously, a lion.
+Going to the Arctic without clapping eyes on a wild polar bear can be reasonably compared to visiting Africa without seeing a giraffe or a zebra or, most analogously, a lion.

 Scoresby Sund, Greenland

-Polar bear sightings have traditionally been rare in Greenland due to hunting, which is legal there, but we’ve recently heard from our guides that this year witnessed a substantial increase.
+Polar bears are traditionally rare in Greenland due to hunting, which is legal there, but we’ve heard from our guides that there has been a recent increase in sightings.

 Not only that, the unusual abundance of other Scoresby Sund wildlife – musk oxen, walruses, and a wide array of avian life draw numerous visitors to northeast Greenland every year – helps make this a beloved location regardless of its polar bear potential.